johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

   ```go get github.com/jackc/pgx/v5```
 - NOTE!
 Also updating some outdated libraries at this point, then tidying up
   ```go mod tidy```
+### Connecting to the database and adding the SQL connection to our Repository
+- NOTE!
+Also updating handlers on the side to handle errors when rendering templates

 ## Section: Updating our Tests
 ## Section: Sending Mail using Go